If you market online, you inevitably face the question, “How often should I send emails?”

 After I noticed this pattern, I understood why I have always had trouble sending daily emails.
 It’s exhausting to come up with tidbits of knowledge even 5 days a week.
 One Educator I’ve followed (and admired) for years has experimented widely, settling on 2 days a week.
 I find that 2-3 emails weekly has been a reasonable goal for me.

-I also admire the Educator who sends a long, memorable message weekly.
+I also admire a financial coach, an Educator who sends a long, memorable message weekly.
 When you send less frequently, you can go deeper.
-More than once I’ve emailed her to express my appreciation for one of her ideas.
-So I may do some experimenting in the foreseeable future.
+More than once I’ve emailed her to express my appreciation for her ideas.